 - In Canada: At least 66% in your best 10 full-year or 20 best one-term undergraduate university courses completed before September 1 of the year you enrol.
+Courses completed after September 1 are not recalculated once available in January or April.
+If you are refused, you will need to improve your marks before you reapply.
 Courses required to satisfy a teaching subject are not included in the calculation if they are not in the top 20.
 However, if you have completed fewer than 20 courses, all courses completed to date will be considered.
 Grades obtained at the college/CEGEP/graduate level are not included in the calculation.

 Divisions and teaching subjects

 To teach a specific subject, such as French, Geography, or Biology, you need to have taken university courses in that subject.
 Make sure that you have taken the required number of courses in the subject for the teaching division.
 Note that one full-year course is equivalent to two one-term courses.